Securing Redis Client Connections

 When prompted, enter the appropriate configuration details for the certificate.

-Copy the RS nodes certificates from all nodes to the client machine.
+Copy the RS node certificates from all nodes to the client machine.
 The certificates are saved in a file named proxy_cert.pem, which is stored in /etc/opt/redislabs in each node.
-For additional details, refer to Updating TLS certificates.

 Rename the certificate files fetched from the RS nodes as certsvr.pem.
 For example: certsvr1.pem, certsvr2.pem.